Introduction

 - Repair damaged brain cells

-- Improve communication between brain signals
+- Improve brain communication

-- Stabilize mood and energy
+- Stabilize mood and energy levels

 - Reduce cravings and relapse risk